-This topic contains lists and descriptions of the conditions and settings that make Workforce Management (WFM) wait-list functionality possible, and provides instructions for these tasks:
+This topic contains lists and descriptions of the conditions and settings that make Workforce Management (WFM) wait-list functionality possible, and offers or refers to instructions for these tasks:

 - Automatic Approval (sometimes called auto-granting)

 - Making ungranted time-off requests count in a build

 - Improved viewing time-off availability

 If WFM cannot immediately grant a time-off request, it puts the request on a waiting list (called wait-listing).
 When all requirements are met, including configuration, WFM can grant the request and insert it into the Master Schedule automatically.